 Many new moms experience the “baby blues” after childbirth.
 I suffer from chronic depression myself, which initially started off as postpartum depression after my son was born and it took me a long while to speak about it but once I did, it has been therapeutic.
 Postpartum depression or any kind of depression can affect any mom; rich or poor, young or old, fat or thin, beautiful or ugly, healthy or not.
 Sometimes it’s just a complication of giving birth.
-If you have postpartum depression, do not hesitate to get treatment as it can help you manage your depression and let you enjoy your motherhood.
-I was extremely underweight when I conceived and I had a very traumatic C-section.
+If you have postpartum depression, get treatment as it can help you manage your depression and let you enjoy your motherhood.
+I was extremely underweight when I conceived and had a traumatic C-section.
 But the silver lining was that my baby was very healthy and beautiful and warmed the cockles of my heart.

 New Moms Are Depressed

 Temporary postpartum depression normally includes mood swings and crying spells that fade quickly.
 But some new moms like me, experience a more severe, long-lasting form of depression known as postpartum depression.
 Rarely, a severe form of postpartum depression known as postpartum psychosis can develop after childbirth.

 Symptoms of depression after childbirth may vary, depending on the type of depression.
 In Postpartum depression, the signs and symptoms are stronger and longer-lasting, eventually interfering with your ability to care for your baby and handle other daily chores, which seemed quite simple before.